 Employees have some rights via workers’ compensation or maritime injury laws, but those do not help alleviate the problem of employers knowingly endangering their workers.
 Lawsuits like this one can help raise awareness and demand attention be given to the lives of shipbuilders and all maritime workers.

-Maritime workers who have questions about their legal rights, workers’ compensation or other laws, or need help after a work-related shipbuilderx injuries should contact an attorney who specializes in maritime injury cases.
-At Brown Wharton & Brothers, we have the knowledge and experience you need to defend your rights and demand justice.
+Maritime workers who have questions about their legal rights, workers’ compensation or other laws, or need help after a work-related shipbuilder injuries should contact a maritime attorney.
 Fill out our online form to provide your information and our staff will contact you right away to set up your free consultation.